pecknigel/learning-resources/index.md

 heading: Learning Initiatives
 ---

-This site features resources to support your learning and involvement with Nigel Peck.
+Welcome to the library.
+Here you’ll find resources to support your learning and day to day software engineering.

 It’s all freely available.
 Taking classes/sessions with Nigel isn’t required.
 It’s offered for your learning and growth.
 Any feedback is greatly appreciated.